 There is no better way to get your feet (and sometimes your hands also) on terra firma than to climb a mountain.
 You form a bond with Earth and depend on it to hold you up (or you holding it) as you strive to reach new heights.

 Well, I’m no longer strong enough to do this (if I ever was).
 But I had an opportunity to celebrate my 75th birthday at a family reunion in the Catskills by making it up to the Giant Ledge (photo below).
 The final 10% of the climb was pretty steep but I was determined to make it to the top.
 The exhilaration occasioned a warrior II pose.
 My wife and I also did some climbing in Shenandoah National Park later in the summer.

 We have a long way to go to reconnect with the natural world of which we are a part.
+But it would be a healthy thing to do.
+We are of the Earth.
 Every element that makes up our biochemistry is found in the Earth, and ultimately in the Sun.
 Earth is truly our mother and the Sun is truly our grandparent.
 It’s really not so hard to reconnect with nature.
 It’s just a matter of doing it.
 Invoke the youth who is still a part of you and who enjoys getting away from the urban environment into open natural spaces.